petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 It was her team's first time at the agency.
 Barbie couldn't help but wonder if anyone would be able to remember that name by the end of the week.
-It was just the kind of thing an agency bureaucrat would come up with, or to be exact, ten of them.
+It was just the kind of thing an agency bureaucrat would come up with, or more likely, ten of them.

 "Now to start off, can anyone tell me what Barbie's doing right?"